 Each branch is run by a committee elected by members at the branch annual general meeting.
 Branches meet regularly throughout the year and a part-time secretary administers branch affairs.
 Each branch handles local issues and they refer broader issues and risks to the national office.

-CCNZ’s National Office in Wellington is managed by the CCNZ Chief Executive and a team of seven.
-The National Office is responsible for managing CCNZ affairs and implementing policies set at the annual conference and by the Executive Council.
+CCNZ’s National Office in Wellington is managed by the CCNZ Chief Executive and a team of eight.
+National Office is responsible for managing CCNZ affairs and implementing policies and strategies set at the annual conference and by the Executive Council.

 Civil Contractors New Zealand brings together knowledgeable people from across the country together to understand the technical knowledge that is needed to support quality infrastructure, a safe and healthy industry and a healthy New Zealand.